freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-44b.md

 ## Description
 <section id='description'>

 Notice that both radio buttons can be selected at the same time.
-To make it so selecting one radio button automatically deselects the other, both buttons should have a `name` attribute with the same value.
+To make it so selecting one radio button automatically deselects the other, both buttons must have a `name`  attribute with the same value.

 Add the `name` attribute with the value `indoor-outdoor` to both radio buttons.